GDCh top issues

 Circular economy: a real business opportunity (February 2019)

-Contributions by Goverdhan Mehta, Stephen A. Matlin, Alain Krief, and Henning Hopf to Nachrichten aus der Chemie
+Contribution by Goverdhan Mehta, Stephen A. Matlin, Alain Krief and Henning Hopf in the Nachrichten aus der Chemie

 Since April 2020, the German Chemical Society has been publishing fact sheets with generally understandable information on relevant topics at www.gdch.de/factsheet.
 To the fact sheet insect proteins: a sustainable diet

-You can find more articles on the subject of sustainable chemistry in the Nachrichten aus der Chemie and in the GDCh Division of Sustainable Chemistry.
+You can find further articles on the topic of sustainable chemistry in the Nachrichten aus der Chemie and in the GDCh Division of Sustainable Chemistry.

 Five Years of ChemRxiv: Where We Are and Where We Go From Here (December 2022)

 ChemRxiv has grown into the premier preprint server for the chemical sciences, with a global audience and a wide array of scholarly content.
 On the service's fifth anniversary, we would like to reflect on the past five years and take a look at what is next for ChemRxiv.
-Contribution by Dr. Benjamin Mudrak, Sara Bosshart, Prof. dr Wolfram Koch, Allison Leung, Dr. Donna Minton, Dr. Mitsuo Sawamoto and Sarah Tegen in Applied Chemistry/Int.
-Edition (free access)
+Contribution from Dr. Benjamin Mudrak, Sara Bosshart, Prof. Dr. Wolfram Koch, Allison Leung, Dr. Donna Minton, Dr. Mitsuo Sawamoto and Sarah Tegen in Applied Chemistry/Int.
+Edition (Free Access)

-All contributions to the spotlight on publishing are summarized as a virtual issue.
+All contributions to Highlight Publishing are summarized as a virtual issue.

-The Chemical Societies of Japan and China Join ChemRxiv (August 2019)
+The chemical societies of Japan and China participate in ChemRxiv (August 2019)

 The American Chemical Society, the German Chemical Society and the Royal Society of Chemistry announce their partnership with the Chinese Chemical Society and the Chemical Society of Japan as co-owners.
 More information.
 More about ChemRxiv, the open access preprint archive for chemistry